< More Atcherley family photos

 Mary Ha’aheo Kinimaka married Dr John Atcherley at Kawaiae (or Kawaihaekai) on 27 Oct 1894, receiving as her wedding present from the king three portraits depicting Kalakaua, Kapiolani and Poomaikalani.
 Dowager Queen Kapiolani and Prince David Kawanakakoa also sent wedding gifts shortly after the marriage.

-There is much for me to write about the lives of John and Mary Atcherley, particularly the turbulent times of 1909 when John, who believed he had a cure for leprosy and was confined for a time in an asylum for the insane.
+There is much for me to write about the lives of John and Mary Atcherley, particularly the turbulent times of 1909 when John, who believed he had a cure for leprosy and that a rival doctor was trying to steal it, was confined for a time in an asylum for the insane.
 After his release he took his family to San Francisco (where they were enumerated on the 1910 US census) and then to Vancouver in British Columbia, Canada.
 While there, he joined the Royal Naval Canadian Volunteer Reserve (RNCVR) in 1915 and served aboard HMCS Shearwater as Surgeon during World War 1.
 He is pictured below (sitting far right) with the other officers of that vessel in 1919.

 Photo © and dedicated to the memory of the late Dave Perkins, used with the kind permission of Paul Benyon, webmaster of Late 18th, 19th and early 20th Century Naval and Naval Social History.
 Click on the image to see a larger version on that website.